 7. What action exactly should the UNSC take?

-- UN Security Council action on climate change-related security risks is necessary in order to facilitate progress on three levels:
+- Security Council action on climate-related security risks is necessary in order to facilitate progress on three levels:

 - To develop stronger analytical capacity with integrated risk assessment frameworks, and thereby facilitate and incentivise institutional action to systematically address climate change-related security risks within the UN system;

-- To foster on-the-ground action to address climate change-related security risks by engaging with affected states and regional organisations, within and beyond the UN system; and
+- To foster on-the-ground action to address climate-related security risks by engaging with affected states and regional organisations, within and beyond the UN system; and

-- To raise global awareness of how addressing climate-fragility risks can advance the global prevention and stabilization agendas, leveraging the visibility of the Security Council.
+- To raise global awareness of how addressing climate-related security risks can advance the global prevention and stabilisation agendas, leveraging the visibility of the UNSC.

 - In order to achieve progress in this regard, the Security Council should decide on a raft of activities that leverage the UNSC’s critical role in providing guidance to global peacebuilding efforts.
 These include:

-- Requesting systematic consideration of climate change-related risks and opportunities in UN early warning, assessment and planning processes and across conflict prevention tools, stabilization plans and regional strategies and actions
+- Requesting systematic consideration of climate-related risks and opportunities in UN early warning, assessment and planning processes and across conflict prevention tools, stabilisation plans and regional strategies and actions.

 - Calling for the inclusion of a climate perspective in mediation, peace negotiations and political settlements, specifically pertaining to the allocation of natural resources to conflicting parties.
 Specifically, this could be proposed through building knowledge and capacity within the DPPA Mediation Unit.

-- Incorporating a climate perspective into peacekeeping operations and considering climate in Security Council missions.
+- Incorporating a climate perspective into peacekeeping operations and considering climate in special political missions.

-- Providing training for the UN and member states on climate security risk assessment and management and emphasising the importance of including climate and environmental considerations in peacekeeping and peace-building measures.
+- Providing training for the UN and member states on climate-related security risk assessment and management and emphasising the importance of including climate and environmental considerations in peacekeeping and peace-building measures.